Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 The demo directory contains a `snowflake_connection.properties` file that the examples use to [create a session](https://docs.snowflake.com/en/developer-guide/snowpark/creating-session.html) to connect to Snowflake.

-Edit this file and replace the `<placeholder>` values with the values that you use to connect to Snowflake.
+Edit this file and replace the `&lt;placeholder&gt;` values with the values that you use to connect to Snowflake.
 For example:

 ```console